dywisor/roverlay/doc/rst/usage.rst

 ..
 Note::

-   It won't be checked whether a flag is known or not.
+   It is not checked whether a flag is known or not.

 .. _default field definition file: